30 Brilliant Large Group Games and Workshop Activities

-If you are running a meeting or group training workshop you probably have your favorite group activities that are easy to run and have proven to be effective in the past.
+If you are running a small meeting or group workshop you probably have your favorite group activities that are easy to run and have proven to be effective in the past.
 But what about when your group size balloons to 20-40+ people?
 That's when well-designed large group games come into their own!

 These activities create space for fun and play in big teams, whatever your environment.
 In this post, we'll share our favorite large group games alongside tips for running them too!